 Binu currently consults part time to the Financial Markets Authority (FMA) and to a number of financial advisory practices.
 Previously he headed up business strategy for an NZ-based Japanese asset management firm, managing about $4 billion in funds.
 Prior to that, Binu was chief executive of an investment research and consulting firm, overseeing its successful sale to the New Zealand Stock Exchange (NZX).
 He has successfully completed corporate restructuring projects, product development and commercialisation initiatives.

 Binu has consulted and offered services to a wide range of clients, including fund managers, private bankers, financial planners, trustees, professional services firms as well as policy makers and the Reserve Bank of New Zealand.
 He has also worked in the technology and corporate finance sectors overseas.

 Binu founded Finnotec in 2016 and has been running it annually since then.
 He is also a founding member of FinTechNZ (estd.
-2017), of which he continues to be a core working group member.
+2017), of which he is currently the Chair of the International Relations working group.